lwooly/cs50x-final-project/README.md

 The file also contains an apology function to present the user with a html file to handle errors.

 surftrack.db
-Two tables surf_spots and sessions.
+Two tables: surf_spots and sessions.

-Formating
+Formating:
-The webpage is formatted primarily using bootstrap forms and containers.
+The webpage is formatted primarily using bootstrap5 forms and containers.
 A layout.html file is used to reduce html repetition with all previously mentioned files extending it.
 Includes head files, bootstrap5 navbar and background image containers. styles.css
 General css style file containing the background images and style features.

-Note: the surftrack web app does not currently have functionality for multiple users.
+Note: the Surftrack web app does not currently have functionality for multiple users.